 Recovery Code

-After confirming your name you will be presented your recovery code.
-This code will allow you to sign into Subsplash if you lose access to your authenticator app or if you enter the code incorrectly 5 times in a row.
+After confirming your name, you will be presented your recovery code.
+This code will allow you to sign into Subsplash if you lose access to your authenticator app or SMS number, or if you are having trouble getting the authentication code to work.

 Once you use your recovery code, it will automatically expire and remove 2FA from your account.
 If you want to enable it again, just follow steps 1-5 above.